ericoporto/SierraSpeech/README.md

-# SpeechBubble
+# SierraSpeech
-SpeechBubble is a script module for [Adventure Game Studio (AGS)](http://www.adventuregamestudio.co.uk/).
-It requires AGS v3.4.0 or higher.

-This module allows you to display conversation text in comic book-style speech bubbles.
-The appearance of the speech bubbles can be extensively customized.
+SierraSpeech [Adventure Game Studio (AGS)](http://www.adventuregamestudio.co.uk/) module mimics the Sierra Speech Style available by default in AGS, to solve some limitations.
+This is a fork of the [SpeechBubble AGS Module](https://www.adventuregamestudio.co.uk/forums/index.php?topic=55542.0) made by [Snarky](https://www.adventuregamestudio.co.uk/forums/index.php?action=profile;u=2581), [also available on github](https://github.com/messengerbag/SpeechBubble), which I aggregated [SSH'](https://www.adventuregamestudio.co.uk/forums/index.php?action=profile;u=668) efforts from [GUI Portrait module](https://www.adventuregamestudio.co.uk/forums/index.php?topic=34996.0), It requires AGS v3.4.3.1 or higher.

 THIS MODULE IS UNFINISHED.
 SOME FEATURES ARE NOT YET IMPLEMENTED, AND OTHERS MAY CHANGE BEFORE THE FINAL RELEASE.